 Recreational Therapy, Bachelor of Science (BS) / Pre-Physical Therapy (SRU) (Traditional)

-RECREATIONAL THERAPY PROGRAM LEARNING OUTCOMES
+PROGRAM LEARNING OUTCOMES

 What are your options?

 Pre-Physical Therapy SRU 3+3: Earn a Doctor of Physical Therapy in six years rather than seven.
-In the first three years, you complete your major courses and pre-requisites for the SRU DPT program.
+In the first three years, you complete your major courses and prerequisites for the SRU DPT program.
 During your third undergraduate year, you apply for admission into the SRU DPT program.
 If accepted, your first year in the SRU DPT program meets the remaining requirements for your undergraduate degree.
 If not accepted, you continue to complete your undergraduate degree and can reapply to the program.
 The accelerated option is for incoming freshmen only.

-Pre-Physical Therapy (SRU Traditional): Complete the requirements for your major and the pre-requisites for the SRU DPT program and apply to the SRU DPT program in your senior year.
+Pre-Physical Therapy (SRU Traditional): Complete the requirements for your major and the prerequisites for the SRU DPT program and apply to the SRU DPT program in your senior year.

 RELATED LINKS